-- IMF is in the process of completing the restructuring of its OTC Debt.
-The original maturity date for the OTC debt was 30 June 2020 and priced at 7.4%. - We have completed a consent process to enable an early redemption of the OTC Debt which was supported by 83% of noteholders. - We are aiming to complete the restructuring of the OTC Debt on or around 20 December 2019.
-It is envisaged that approximately 50% of current holders will exchange into a new OTC note with the balance of holders being cash redeemed and those cash redemptions being funded by the issue of new OTC notes. - It is proposed that the new notes terms will mature in January 2026 and will align the covenants to the IMF listed bonds, including increasing the secured debt ceiling to \$300 million.
-The new notes are intended to be priced at 5.56%.
+- IMF has completed the process of restructuring of its OTC Debt.
+The original maturity date for the OTC debt was 30 June 2020 and priced at 7.4%. - We completed a consent process to enable an early redemption of the OTC Debt which was supported by 83% of noteholders. - We completed the restructuring of the OTC Debt on 20 December 2019.
+Approximately 50% of previous holders exchanged into a new OTC note with the balance of holders being cash redeemed and those cash redemptions being funded by the issue of new OTC notes. - The new notes will mature in January 2026 and align the covenants to the IMF listed bonds, including increasing the secured debt ceiling to \$300 million.
+The new notes are priced at 5.65%.